 Talk to the Users

 With all the product discovery work that needs to happen, it can be easy to lose sight of the most important success factor—the people who are going to use the product.
-There is no point in coming up with a smart business model and sophisticated user interactions, if you don’t know who the users are, what they may be struggling with, and what works well for them, and what doesn’t.
-If the users don’t need and like your product, you will find it hard to monetise it and achieve product success.
+There is no point in coming up with a smart business model and sophisticated user interactions, if you don’t understand the user needs, what they may struggle with, what works well for them, and what doesn’t.
+If the users don’t need your product or if they find it hard to use it, then you will find it hard to monetise it and achieve product success.

-Therefore, get out of the building (as Steve Blank says) and meet target users face-to-face as part of the discovery work.
+Therefore, get out of the building, as Steve Blank recommends, and meet target users face-to-face, be it online or onsite.
 I know that’s not always easy.
 But to succeed with product discovery, I find it paramount that you—the person in charge of the product—carry out user research yourself and develop a deep understanding of the user needs.

-When talking to users, take a genuine interest in the people you meet.
-Have an open mind and let go of preconceived notions about the problem you think the users have or the solution you believe they need.
-This allows you to discover what people really want and need thereby maximising the chances of creating a successful product.
+When communicating with users, take a genuine interest in the people you meet.
+Listen attentively and let go of preconceived ideas about the problem you think the users have or the solution you believe they need.
+This allows you to discover what people really want and need thereby maximise the chances of creating a successful product.

 Don’t Handoff Product Discovery Work

-The people involved in product discovery should also participate in building the actual solution.
-The UX designer, developer, tester should work on the development team.
-The stakeholders should regularly attend product strategy and roadmap reviews, as well as sprint review meetings.
-This speeds up the product innovation process, creates a smooth transition from discovery to delivery activities, and mitigates the risk of loss of knowledge.
+Therefore, avoid using separate discovery and delivery teams.
+Ensure that the people tasked with product discovery also participate in developing the actual solution.
+The UX designer, developer, tester involved in discovery should continue to work on the development team; the stakeholders who participated in the work should continue to be involved and regularly attend product strategy and roadmap reviews, as well as sprint review meetings.
+This speeds up the product innovation process, creates a smooth transition from discovery to delivery activities, and avoids the issues mentioned above.

 Consider Timeboxing the Product Discovery Activities